karan/Projects/README.md

 **GIF Creator** A program that puts together multiple images (PNGs, JPGs, TIFFs) to make a smooth GIF that can be exported. *Optional: Make the program convert small video files to GIFs as well.*

+**3d Design** - Make use of Three.js library and try out different 3d designs you can make.
+Checkout this website to see what other people have built - https://webflow.com/made-in-webflow/3d

 Security
 -------------

 **Caesar cipher** - Implement a Caesar cipher, both encoding and decoding.
 The key is an integer from 1 to 25.
 This cipher rotates the letters of the alphabet (A to Z).
 The encoding replaces each letter with the 1st to 25th next letter in the alphabet (wrapping Z to A).
 So key 2 encrypts "HI" to "JK", but key 20 encrypts "HI" to "BC".
 This simple "monoalphabetic substitution cipher" provides almost no security, because an attacker who has the encoded message can either use frequency analysis to guess the key, or just try all 25 keys.

+**Password encrypter** - Make a password encryption system like Bitwarden.
+You can either use your own algorithm to encrypt and decrypt the password and publish it on npm for other people to use or use that's built already from npm.
+Make sure to keep the passwords safe!
+You can make use of file system to store the passwords from individual users.